 If you are afraid of making a souffle having heard how fragile they are supposed to be, then forget it.
-With this easy French Spinach Souffle you will discover that they are, in fact, quite easy.
-As well as its, easy preparation, what is also lovely about this souffle is it can be served as a side dish or a light main course.
+With this easy French Spinach Souffle, you will discover that they are, in fact, quite easy.
+As well as its, easy preparation, the souffle can be served as a side dish or a light main course.

 However you serve it, this souffle is likely to be a delicious winner and will become a classic in your household and you will not be able to resist showing off your talent in the kitchen to those too afraid to try for themselves.

 Brush the inside of a large soufflé or deep casserole dish or 6 individual ramekins with 1 1/2 tablespoons of softened butter.
 Sprinkle the buttered surface evenly with grated Parmesan cheese and put to one side while you prepare the filling.

 Gently heat a large saucepan, add the chopped spinach and sauté until it wilts and the juices have evaporated - keep a close eye on this as the spinach can catch quite easily and burn.

 In a separate medium saucepan, melt the remaining butter over medium heat and stir in the flour and salt with a wooden spoon.
 Cook, whisking constantly, for 30 seconds to cook out the flour.
 Add the milk to the flour whilst whisking vigorously and cook for about 4 minutes, until the mixture thickens.